fzh200001/fzh200001.github.io/_portfolio/portfolio-2.md

 ---
 title: "Ecohydrology and Heat Explorer"
-excerpt: "This project examines urban greening as a heat adaptation strategy through satellite-based ecohydrology analysis and an interactive web application for mapping and education.<br/>
+excerpt: "This project examines urban greening as a heat adaptation strategy through satellite-based ecohydrology analysis and an interactive web application for mapping and education.
+Paper focusing on cooling effects of urban greening in mitigating extreme heat based on extracted satellite data are being worked in progress.<br/>
 <a href='/portfolio/portfolio-2'><img src='/images/P2.png'></a><br/>
 <a href='https://ucsd-greening.projects.earthengine.app/view/ehe'> View Delivery</a>"
 collection: portfolio